JoshuaSheng/JoshuaSheng/README.md

 # Things I've done...

+- 🍎 Data Engineer on the Learning Management Systems @ Coursera

+- 🏦 Software Engineer on the Tax Platforms team @ Carta

 - 💸 Software Engineer on the Equity Swaps team @ Bank of America

 - 🧑‍🔬Researched Databases and Relational Algebra as a Undergraduate Research Assistant @ UWaterloo